bobmonsour/faustotasca/src/pages/santa-barbara.md

 {{ imagePair(
 'santa-barbara/mission-painting-presentation.jpg',
-'Newspaper clipping documenting the gift of the Mission Santa Barbara painting to the King & Queen of Belgium, -1919', 'santa-barbara/queen-of-belgium.jpg',
+'Newspaper clipping documenting, -the gift of the, -Mission Santa Barbara painting, -to the King & Queen of Belgium, -1919, -Archive of the Tasca Estate', 'santa-barbara/queen-of-belgium.jpg',
-'Personal letter from the Queen of Belgium, -October 19, 1919, -Archive of the Tasca Estate') }}
+'Personal letter from, -the Queen of Belgium, -October 19, 1919, -Archive of the Tasca Estate') }}